-Impairment losses are recognised in the profit and loss account.
+Impairment losses, if recognised, are recorded in the profit and loss account.
 Interest on the impaired asset continues to be recognised by using the asset's original effective interest rate.
 When, in a subsequent period, the amount of an impairment loss decreases, and the decrease can be related objectively to an event occurring after the impairment was recognised, the decrease in impairment loss is reversed through profit or loss (up to the amount of the original cost).